laravel/lumen-docs/database.md

 <a name="migrations"></a>
 ## Migrations

-If you would like to use database migrations with Lumen, you should run the `php artisan make database` Artisan command.
-This command will create a `database` directory in your project root which contains `migrations` and `seeds` directories.

 For further information on how to create database tables and run migrations, check out the Laravel documentation on the [schema builder](http://laravel.com/docs/schema) and [migrator](http://laravel.com/docs/migrations).